kachick/chawan/doc/config.md

 <td>boolean</td>
 <td>Enable/disable cookies on sites.<br>
 Defaults to false.<br>
-Note that in Chawan, each website gets a separate cookie jar, so some websites relying on cross-site cookies may not work as expected.
+Note: in Chawan, each website gets a separate cookie jar, so websites relying on cross-site cookies may not work as expected.
 You may use the `[[siteconf]]` "cookie-jar" and "third-party-cookie" settings to adjust this behavior for specific sites.</td>
 </tr>

 <tr>